salonigupta001/TRAVEL-ADVISOR/README.md

 In spite of all the smart devices that exist today in the world, one thing that is common is - web and internet browsers.
 I selected my application to be a web application so that a large number of users are able to use it with ease and connect together

-*HTML*
-*Material-Ui*
-*React Js*
-*Google Maps API*
-*Trip Advisor API*
-*Open Weather Map API*
+*Client:* HTML, Material-Ui, React Js

+*Server:* Google Maps API, Rapid API( Trip Advisor API, Open Weather Map API)

-## Recommender System & Algorithms
+## Recommendation System & Algorithms

-The term Recommender system is described as any organization that provides personalized suggestions as a result and it effects the user in the individualized way to favorable items from the large number of opinions.
+The term Recommendation system is described as any organization that provides personalized suggestions as a result and it effects the user in the individualized way to favorable items from the large number of opinions.

-Recommender systems are usually classified into two broad categories: Content based and Collaborative Filtering
+Recommendation systems are usually classified into siix categories:

 *Content-Based Recommendation:* one tries to recommend items similar to those a given user has liked in